fanout/flychat/README.md

 The [client/server API](#api) is simple and clean: mainly a GET to receive a Server-Sent Events stream of messages for a chatroom, and a POST to send a message to a chatroom.

-This project highlights several important technical achievements:
+This project highlights several important architectural aspects:

 * Statelessness - One usually thinks of realtime web applications as being quite stateful, due to the need for long-lived connections.
 By delegating long-lived connection management to Fanout Cloud, it is possible to write business logic that can be executed statelessly by Fly, resulting in a realtime serverless architecture.
 There are no long-running processes to manage.
 The Fly app can be modified and redeployed at any time without disconnecting clients.